Wednesday, June 10, 2026

 What are the elements that you would argue strongly should be present and therefore must be coached (introduced) at some stage in a player’s development?

-Badminton Coaching TipsThose that when encouraged will go some way to prevent ‘classic;’ badminton overhead faults that prevent future development.
+Badminton Coaching TipsAspects that when encouraged, will help to prevent ‘classic’ badminton overhead faults that hinder future development.

-Look for the critical aspects that appear in many badminton overhead strokes and if not present would make the technique less efficient.
+Are there critical aspects in a badminton overhead that if not present, would make the technique less efficient?
 These are the ones we are after.

-You could choose to coach each overhead separately believing that each has its own set of techniques, and that may be true.
+You could choose to coach each overhead stroke separately, believing that each has its own set of techniques, and that may be true.

 However, there certainly are a small number of common elements that apply to all.
 Why not establish key themes early in the OH development and save yourself time, speed up player development, and reduce the number of instructions you give?

-I found that development and coaching become slightly easier when you try this.
+I found that player development and your coaching will become slightly easier and certainly more effective when you try this.

 These are separate from tactical aspects and will only help develop an effective overhead hitting action, you’ll need much more to win the rally 🙂